Grow Your Dental Membership Plan/

 Improve Patient Retention

-We’ve talked about how membership plans can bring more new patients in through your office doors, but the next critical step is retaining those patients within your practice.
+We’ve talked about how dental membership plans can bring more new patients in through your office doors, but the next critical step is retaining those patients within your practice.

 Patient attrition and patient retention are one of the most commonly shared issues facing dental professionals yesterday, today, and looking to the future.
 The revolving door of one-spit-wonders, new patient specials, and the changing dynamics of a post-pandemic world have created instability for dental practices’ patient communities.

 By fostering patient loyalty, you reduce patient attrition, improve patient retention, and boost the ROI on your new patient acquisition marketing budget.
-A membership plan helps you to achieve that goal.
+A dental membership plan helps you to achieve that goal.

-And with the membership plan already in place, it’s brush, rinse, repeat: Increasing the number of patients on your membership plan increases the number of patients loyal to your practice.
-That’s in addition to increasing the likelihood that your loyal patients upgrade to brand advocates, sharing the good news of your practice and its membership plan with their friends, family, and colleagues.
+And with the dental membership plan already in place, it’s brush, rinse, repeat: Increasing the number of patients on your membership plan increases the number of patients loyal to your practice.
+That’s in addition to increasing the likelihood that your loyal patients upgrade to brand advocates, sharing the good news of your practice and its dental membership plan with their friends, family, and colleagues.

 The task of thinking about what demographics of patients to whom you can build and offer a plan also helps to clarify the patient markets your practice should direct marketing efforts toward.